Nazek-Altayeb/kush_magazine/README.md

 - The content of each page is centered in the middle.

 ## Colors
-spicy-mustard is the background color for all cards, that includes ( register/login, article, comment) card and the header/footer background as well , the shadow is grey.
+Spicy mustard is the background color for all cards, that includes ( register/login, article, comment) card and the header/footer background as well , the shadow is grey.
 And the rest of the page remais white.

 ## Typography
 Basicly, Lato is the font used and Sans-serif is the back-up font if Lato fails to load.